-Inspired by the life of her great aunt, Mary Pat Kelly continues the incredible saga of Nora Kelly in Irish Above All.
+Inspired by the life of her great aunt, Mary Pat Kelly continues the incredible saga of Nora Kelly in Irish Above All (now available in paperback).
 Maybe it’s the real life inspiration, or maybe it’s just a mark of great historical fiction, but this novel had us raring to read up on its wild real life inspiration.

 In Irish Above All, it’s 1923 and Nora Kelly has returned to the United States after ten years abroad in Paris, where she established herself as a photographer (quite the feat for a woman in 1923!).
 Her life only gets more exciting as she witnesses history and encounters some of the twentieth century’s most notable figures.
 Here’s a glimpse at the real life characters that color Irish Above All, plus a sneak peek at how they and Nora cross paths!

 Franklin D. Roosevelt – Nora Kelly is a witness to history as she photographs the attempted assassination of FDR.
 Roosevelt was less than a month away from his inauguration when he gave a fateful impromptu speech in Miami, Florida; fueled by his “hate for all rulers,” Giuseppe Zangara shot at and missed the newly elected president, mortally wounding Chicago mayor Anton Cermak instead.

 Joseph “Joe” Kennedy – While accompanying Roosevelt on his trip to Florida, Nora finds herself in the company of Joseph Kennedy.
 Not just a leader in the Irish-American community and the Democratic party in the early twentieth century, he was the patriarch of a storied political dynasty that continues to this day.
 Kennedy would work closely with FDR as the first head of both the Securities and Exchange Commission and the U.S. Maritime Commission, as well as the US Ambassador to the UK.